 In 2013, the Supreme Court ruled that it is unconstitutional for the federal government to refuse to recognize marriages entered by same-sex couples.
 Since that decision (U.S. v.
-Windsor), there have been 25 rulings in a row in 21 cases from 18 different federal courts that have held the laws of 15 states that barred same-sex couples from marrying or having their marriages recognized to be unconstitutional or that have entered partial or full injunctions against them (AZ, CO, FL, ID, IL, IN, KY, MI, OH, OK, OR, PA, TN, TX, UT, VA, and WI).
+Windsor), there has been a nearly unbroken string of 28 rulings in 25 cases from 21 different federal courts that have held the laws of 17 states that barred same-sex couples from marrying or having their marriages recognized to be unconstitutional or that have entered partial or full injunctions against them (AZ, CO, FL, ID, IL, IN, KY, MI, OH, OK, OR, PA, TN, TX, UT, VA, and WI).
 Including state courts, the total rises to 41 rulings in 35 cases from 32 different federal and state courts invalidating or enjoining the enforcement of the marriage bans of 19 states (the states in the last parenthetical, plus AR, NJ, and NM).

 Marriage equality exists in 30 states and DC: Explore our interactive map.

 In addition, more than 500 same-sex couples married in AR and ,more than 300 same-sex couples married in MI before stays were issued of rulings that those states’ marriage bans are unconstitutional or orders were issued directing that no further marriage licenses be issued pending appeals of lower court rulings.
 It appears that these marriages are now being recognized for at least federal law purposes.

 In OH, the District Court’s rulings in two cases requiring recognition of marriages entered outside the state by same-sex couples remain in effect as to the named plaintiffs in both cases.